 What can you do with grass clipping compost?

-The compost from grass will be as useful as any compost from any other green waste.
-There will be the added advantage of it being of a more consistent quality.
+The compost from grass clippings will be as useful as any compost from any other green waste.
 It will be more of an even, balanced medium, largely because the input material is plain and has no variations of mixture.
-It will generate a fibrous compost that can be added to soil.
+It can generate a fibrous compost that can be added to soil.
 It will increase the humus factor of any soil.

 If you have soil that needs the addition of humus,you will need to add compost grass clippings as often as possible.
 The mere presence of this type of compost in the soil will attract worms.
 This is what you want.
 Active worms in the soil will open up the soil structure allowing air to get in to the plant roots and excess water to drain away.